nstjean05/Obsidian-Vault/Learning Java/3 - User Input.md

 - We use the keyword 'scanner' to take user input.
-- Make sure to include `import java.util.Scanner` to include scanner package.
+- Make sure to include `import java.util.Scanner`
+	- Includes the *util* package and *scanner* class
 	-